island-is/island.is/libs/clients/middlewares/README.md

 })
 ```

-By default, `overrideCacheControl` only affects GET responses, since we rarely want to cache POST requests.
+By default, `overrideCacheControl` only affects GET responses, since you rarely want to cache POST requests.
 If you know what you're doing, then you can cache those as well:

 ```ts
 const enhancedFetch = createEnhancedFetch({